 The UK government has confirmed that there will be transitional provisions to permit transfers to EU member states and Gibraltar for law enforcement purposes on the basis of new UK adequacy regulations.
 (For law enforcement purposes, this will not extend to EEA countries outside the EU, where you should continue to consider other safeguards).

 The position on transfers to countries outside the EU will remain the same, and you can continue to follow our existing guidance.

-Receiving personal data from the EU into the UK
+How can we maintain transfers from the EU into the UK?

 Other EU member states will have similar laws in place that also implement the Law Enforcement Directive.
 Once we leave the EU, the UK will become a third country and rules on international transfers will apply to transfers to the UK.

 The European Commission and EU member states will need to make decisions regarding transfers of personal data to the UK for law enforcement purposes.
 If the EU Commission makes a formal ‘adequacy decision’ under the Law Enforcement Directive that the UK regime offers an adequate level of protection, there will be no need for specific additional safeguards.
 However, if we leave the EU without a deal, there will not yet be such a decision in place.

 This means the sender will need to ensure ‘appropriate safeguards’ are in place under the national law in their member state.
 The likely options are: